BlueCookieFrog/Collector_bot/README.md

 sudo systemctl status discordbot.service
 ```

-5. And if you want to stop bot:
+5. And if you want to stop the bot:
 ```sh
 sudo systemctl stop discordbot.service
 ```